<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1020490761397700&amp;ev=PageView&amp;noscript=1">

 Securing your Financial Assets

-When there is an emergency or a catastrophe happens, your first concern is the immediate safety of your family and pets.
-Your second concern, once you are sure that your family and pets are safe, always concerns finance.
-Financial security is necessary to ensure that you and your family can continue your lives in the same, or nearly the same, fashion that you were living prior to the event, so securing your financial assets is one of the first precautions to address.
-This is a quick list of the things that you should think about now so that you are ready if the unexpected happens.
+When there is an emergency or a catastrophe, your first concern is the immediate safety of your family and pets.
+Your second concern, once you are sure that your family and pets are safe, often revolves around finances.
+Financial security is necessary to ensure that you and your family can continue your lives in the same or nearly the same fashion as before the event.
+Thus, securing your financial assets is one of the initial precautions to address.
+Here is a quick list of things you should consider now so that you are prepared if the unexpected happens.

 Most Things are Online

-Many, if not most after the covid pandemic, do most of their banking online.
-As our country becomes more invested in technology, the less we use physical financial tools.
-If you are still working, you probably have your paycheck deposited via direct deposit and you probably use your credit card, debit card, or checks to access that money.
-You might have a 401K that, as far as you are concerned, is really just numbers on a statement that you receive.
-You never really go into a bank to look at your 401K.
+In today's digital age, many, if not most people, conduct their banking and financial activities online.
+As our society becomes more technologically advanced, physical financial tools are used less frequently.
+If you are still working, you probably have your paycheck deposited via direct deposit and use credit cards, debit cards, or checks to access your money.
+You might have a 401K, which, as far as you are concerned, is just a series of numbers on a statement that you receive.
+You rarely visit a physical bank to check your 401K.

-Since everything is digital, how do you secure that?
-The answers are pretty straightforward, but unique to online assets.
+Since everything is digital, it's important to understand how to secure your online financial assets.
+The answers are relatively straightforward but unique to online assets.

-Securing your financial accounts isn't difficult, but you first need to understand what the risks are so that you can protect against them.
-Once of the greatest risks is just forgetting where an asset is and how to access it.
+Securing your financial accounts is not difficult, but you need to first understand the risks to protect against them.
+One of the greatest risks is forgetting where an asset is and how to access it.

-I tried an experiment recently after going through hurricane Ian.
-I asked ten people that I knew if they had an IRA or a 401K.
-Eight of them said they did.
-Of those eight, only one could tell me what company held their 401K and said they could log into the account.
-When I asked that one person if something happened to him, did his spouse or other loved ones know where the 401K was, he looked at me with a blank stare and I could see the cogs turning in his head.
+I conducted an experiment recently after experiencing a hurricane.
+I asked ten people I knew if they had an IRA or a 401K.
+Eight of them said they did, but only one could tell me the company that held their 401K and had access to the account.
+When I asked that one person if their loved ones would know about the 401K if something happened to them, they looked at me with a blank stare.

-Knowing this, here is what you need to do:
+Knowing this, here's what you need to do:

-1. Make a list of all your assets.
-Along with the obvious ones like stocks or banking accounts, don't forget the not so obvious ones like Insurance Policies and titles to homes or vehicles.
-It's easy to forget where some of these are
+1. Make a list of all your assets, including stocks, bank accounts, insurance policies, and titles to homes or vehicles.
+Don't forget the less obvious ones, as it's easy to forget where some of these are located.

-2. Ensure that you know how to access the assets.
-That means that you know the company, website, account number, username, and password to access the assets.
+2. Ensure that you know how to access these assets.
+This means knowing the company, website, account number, username, and password for each asset.

-3. store this information in a place where you can get to it in and a crisis and if something happens to you, the information is accessible to those who you want it accessible.
+3. Store this information in a place where you can access it in a crisis, and make sure it's accessible to those you want to have access to if something happens to you.

-Herein lies the rub.
-How do you store critically important financial assets (such as access to banks, crypto wallets and NFT's) so that it is completely safe and secure and in such a way that only you and selected others by you can access it?
-This was the exact question that kept my partner and I up at night until we finally decided and designed the IronClad Family Vault system.
-We have created special categories for you to securely store that information using what we refer to as "Zero Knowledge Encryption" so that only you know what's inside the vaults that protect your information, and we don't.
-You even have the ability to delegate delivery of that information to us, so we ensure selected people access it as you direct.
+This was the exact question that kept my partner and me up at night until we designed the IronClad Family Vault system.
+We have created special categories for securely storing this information using what we refer to as "Zero Knowledge Encryption," ensuring that only you know what's inside the Digital vaults that protect your information.
+You even have the ability to delegate the delivery of that information to us, ensuring that selected individuals can access it as you direct.

-At the very least you should ensure financial documents are stored in a fireproof and waterproof case in a place in your home where you could grab them quickly if you needed to evacuate and let someone trusted know where they are in case anything happens to you.
-Your financial assets aren't just there for you, they are there for your family and loved ones as well.
+At the very least, ensure that financial documents are stored in a fireproof and waterproof case in your home, making them easy to grab quickly if you need to evacuate.
+Also, inform someone you trust of their location in case anything happens to you.
+Your financial assets are not just for you; they are also for the benefit of your family and loved ones.

 Leave a Comment